 Quod Libet allows you to rename files based on their tags.
 In some cases you may wish to alter the filename depending on whether some tags are present or missing, in addition to their values.

-Quod Libet uses _pattern_ syntax for this interaction.
+Quod Libet allows _pattern_ syntax for this interaction, as well as plain text.
 A pattern is some text surrounded by angle brackets, typically containing tags.

 A common pattern might be: